lubuntu-team/manual/source/2/2.3/2.3.1/lximage.rst

 How to Launch
 -------------
-To launch LXImage from the menu :menuselection:`Graphics --> LXimage` or run
+To launch LXImage from the menu :menuselection:`Graphics --> LXImage` or run

 .. code::